-Alabama Senator Jeff Sessions will reportedly be President-Elect Donald Trump’s attorney general, according to The New York Times.
+Alabama Senator Jeff Sessions is President-Elect Donald Trump’s nominee for attorney general.

 Now, many of Trump’s opponents are decrying the nomination of Sessions due to the Alabama senator’s history.
 This comes after Trump named Steve Bannon, another controversial figure who has been accused of racism and anti-Semitism, his senior adviser.

-Here’s what you need to know about Jeff Sessions and his accusations of racism.
+Here’s what you need to know about Jeff Sessions his history of being accused of racism.

 Stephen "Steve" Bannon has been accused of racism and white nationalism, in part because of his work for the site Breitbart.
 Donald Trump has named him a top adviser.Click here to read more

 1. He Allegedly Said the NAACP & ACLU Are Un-American